1.A.17 The Calcium-dependent Chloride Channel (Ca-ClC) Family

 Ano1 of Mus musculus

-Anoctamin-1 or TMEM16K of 660 aas and 9 or 10 TMSs.
+Anoctamin-10 or TMEM16K of 660 aas and 9 or 10 TMSs.
 In the presence of Ca2+, TMEM16K directly binds Ca2+ to form a stable complex (Ishihara et al. 2016).
-In the absence of Ca2+, TMEM16K and TMEM16F (TC# 1.A.17.1.4) aggregated, suggesting that their structures are stabilized by Ca2+.
+In the absence of Ca2+, TMEM16K and TMEM16F (TC# 1.A.17.1.4) aggregate, suggesting that their structures are stabilized by Ca2+.
 Mutagenesis of acidic residues in TMEM16K's cytoplasmic and transmembrane regions identified five residues that are critical for binding Ca2+.
 These residues are well conserved between TMEM16F and 16K, and point mutations of these residues in TMEM16F reduced its ability to support Ca2+-dependent phospholipid scrambling (Ishihara et al. 2016).
 Phosphatidyl serine in the ER of mammalian cells is predominantly localized to the cytoplasmic leaflet, but TMEM16K directly or indirectly mediates Ca2+-dependent phospholipid scrambling (Tsuji et al. 2019).
+Ano10 plays roles in cell division, migration, apoptosis, cell signalling, and developmental processes (Chrysanthou et al. 2022).

 TMEM16K of Homo sapiens